mvolkmann/blog/src/smalltalk.md

 More classes can be added by installing packages.

-Some advantages that Cuis has over Squeak and Pharo are that it has built-in support for TrueType fonts and high quality vector graphics.
+Some advantages that Cuis has over Squeak and Pharo are that it has built-in support for Unicode and TrueType fonts.
 Those can be added to Squeak and Pharo through foreign libraries.
+Cuis also adds support for high quality vector graphics and rendering Scalable Vector Graphics (SVG).

 The Cuis mascot is southern mountain cavy which is a "tailless rodent with short, speckled, greyish-yellow fur, fading to pale grey on the underparts."